Zoye LogoZoye Logo

 ClickUp vs Trello 2026: Simple Kanban vs All-In-One (and a Better Third Option)

 For teams choosing a project management tool in 2026, ClickUp and Trello represent two opposite philosophies.
 Trello stays deliberately simple - a focused Kanban board that anyone can use in minutes.
-ClickUp goes the other way - an all-in-one platform with 15+ views, native docs, time tracking, dashboards, and AI on Business tier.
+ClickUp goes the other way - an all-in-one platform with 15+ views, native docs, time tracking, dashboards, and AI via its paid Brain add-on.

 This comparison covers what each does well, where Trello's simplicity starts costing you, and a third option that solves the problem both share - no built-in CRM or budget tracking, and AI gated behind paid plans.
 If you came here because you're outgrowing Trello but ClickUp feels heavy, the honest answer often is neither.